 And Shaykh Muhammad Naasir ur Deen Al-Albaani, may Allah have Mercy on him, said:

 For example, Nawawi, Ibn Hajar Al-‘Asqalaani and their types.
 It is unjust to say about them that they are from the people of innovation.
-I do not know them to be from the Ash’aris and as for that to which they headed towards in contradiction to the Book and the Sunnah, then they were only mistaken.
-They thought two things from what they inherited from the Ash’ari theology:
+I know that they are from the Ash’aris but they did not intend opposition to the Book and the Sunnah.
+They were only deluded and thought whatever they inherited from the Ash’ari creed which is two things:

 Firstly, that Imam Al-Ash’ari said that.
 However, he did not say that except in the earlier part of his life because he later changed his position.